Public Sector Solutions, Children & Families, Health, Results-Based Funding

 More than half of the children born in South Carolina in 2015 were born to mothers living in poverty.
-Understanding the well-documented impact of poverty on childhood development and long-term family outcomes, the state’s Department of Health and Human Services (SCDHHS) turned to a novel public-private financing tool, the Social Impact Bond (SIB).
+Understanding the well-documented impact of poverty on childhood development and long-term family outcomes, the state’s Department of Health and Human Services (SCDHHS) turned to a novel public-private financing tool, the Social Impact Bond.

-The South Carolina Nurse-Family Partnership Pay for Success project, launched in 2016, was among the earliest U.S. SIBs, and was the first initiative of this kind focused on maternal and child health.
+The South Carolina Nurse-Family Partnership Pay for Success project, launched in 2016, was among the earliest U.S. Social Impact Bonds and was the first initiative of this kind focused on maternal and child health.
 Social Finance and the Harvard Kennedy School’s Government Performance Lab worked closely with South Carolina, the National Service Office for Nurse-Family Partnership and Child First (National Service Office), and a group of philanthropies to design and develop the project.

-The first child and maternal health SIB
+The first child and maternal health Social Impact Bond

-In keeping with the aspirations of the SIB, scale and outcomes accountability were two of the main forces driving the initiative.
+In keeping with the aspirations of the Social Impact Bond, scale and outcomes accountability were two of the main forces driving the initiative.
 The project mobilized $29 million to expand NFP services to more than 3,000 first-time mothers with low incomes statewide.
 This growth capital enabled NFP to increase service delivery capacity by 40% and expand their geographic footprint to serve mothers in nearly 70% of the counties across South Carolina.

-SCDHHS also used the SIB to bring an added level of accountability for results.
+SCDHHS also used the Social Impact Bond to bring an added level of accountability for results.
 The agency committed to paying up to $7.5 million in outcome payments if positive results were achieved on a subset of NFP outcomes, including reduced preterm births, improved healthy birth spacing, reduced child hospitalization and emergency room visits, and an increase in the number of mothers served in predetermined zip codes with high concentrations of poverty.

-Like other SIBs, the project also included unique design elements to align the financing tool with local objectives.
+Like other Social Impact Bonds, the project also included unique design elements to align the financing tool with local objectives.
 With the goal of building a bridge to financial sustainability, this project was the first to partner with the Centers for Medicare and Medicaid Services to acquire a 1915(b) Medicaid Waiver that funded approximately $12 million of the service delivery cost.
 The Medicaid funding was braided with $17 million in private investments from philanthropic funders.
 And to further support sustainability goals, the philanthropic funders committed to reinvest 100% of SCDHHS’ outcome payments back into NFP services in South Carolina.

 The project also presented an opportunity to rigorously test, via a randomized control trial (RCT), NFP’s ability to achieve outcomes while scaling capacity, and after implementing innovations to improve service delivery and lower cost.
 NFP tested several programmatic enhancements, including telehealth visits, which proved immensely valuable during the Coronavirus pandemic, and a new assessment framework that allows nurses to better understand the strengths and risks associated with the mothers and families they serve.
 The National Service Office is now implementing both NFP innovations across the country.